gasserahmed118/Handwritten-Digit-Recognition-using-CNN-MNIST-/README.md

 4️⃣ Model Training
 5️⃣ Evaluation
 6️⃣ Prediction
-7️⃣ Predicting Images Based On Our Model
+7️⃣ Prediction Images That Made Manually

 Visualization: Results are displayed as a message of the predection like "the prediction is"